ayushjay/ebay-py/README.md

 ## TODO
 - [ ] "Please login to view" message displays when user tries to access the add listing function
-- [ ] Add Frontend aligned display in active listing
+- [ ] Add Frontend aligned display in active listing/product page

 ![not-by-ai](commerce/assets/not.png)